 Choose your sales quote target from Company name and Contact fields, which are linked to Accounts and Contacts, respectively.
 By selecting a contact, other information such as phone no., fax, and email will then automatically load and populate the fields.

-Quote details are recorded in a subtable, allowing you to record multiple quoted products in a single quote as subtable entries.
+The details of a quote are recorded in a subtable, allowing you to record multiple quoted products in a single quote as subtable entries.
 You will find that as you add more entries, the subtable will automatically expand downward.
-By selecting Product # (which will automatically load the Product name and the unit price) and inputing the quantity of the product you'd like to quote there, the system will automatically calculate the subtotal.
+By selecting Product # (which will automatically load the Product name and the unit price) and inputting the quantity of the product you'd like to quote there, the system will automatically calculate the subtotal.
 Since Product # field is linked to the Price List sheet, and with the help of dynamic filter feature, it will automatically display a list of products whose effective price period is compliant with the quote date.
-When you input data to quantity, discount, and shipping fee fields, the system will also use the applied formula to calculate the subtotal, tax, and the grand total.
+When you input data to quantity, discount, and shipping fee fields, the system will also use the applied formula to calculate the subtotal, tax, and grand total.

 After entering the Account Name, this quote record will automatically show in the “Quotes” subtable entry in the relevant company’s Account sheet.